 Free Consultation

-What is the function of natural killer NK cells?
+What Is the Function of Natural Killer NK Cells?
 Autoimmune Disorders

 Human_Natural_Killer_Cell

-Autoimmune diseases and conditions are the result of confusion within the bodyโ€™s immune system.
+Autoimmune diseases and conditions are the result of confusion within the body’s immune system.
 Typically, the immune system functions properly by defending the body against various foreign agents and pathogens.
 When a patient contracts an autoimmune disorder, the immune system actually begins to attack tissues and cells throughout the body.

 There are more than 20 million patients in the United States who are living with an autoimmune disorder and that number is only continuing to climb.
 The number of autoimmune disorders in the United States has continued to rise over the past few decades.
 This cannot be ignored by the medical and research community, as more treatment methods need to be developed.